Cluster Categorification of Rank 2 Webs: Introduction

 \subsection{Acknowledgements}

+We thank Alastair King for his valuable comments on the first draft of this paper and pointing out the use of immanants (Remark~\ref{rem:immanants}).
 This project started during the Junior Trimester Programme: New Trends in Representation Theory at the Hausdorff Institute for Mathematics in Bonn, 2020.
-We thank Gustavo Jasso and Jan Schröer for organising the programme, and the Hausdorff Institute for their support.
-Parts of this work is completed at the Cluster algebras and representation theory programme at the Isaac Newton Institute for Mathematical Sciences in 2021 (supported by EPSRC grant no EP/R014604/1).
-EY is supported in part by the Royal Society Wolfson Award RSWF/R1/180004.
+Part of this work is completed at the CAR programme at the Isaac Newton Institute for Mathematical Sciences in 2021 (supported by EPSRC grant no EP/R014604/1).
+We thank organisers and both institute for their support.
+EY is supported by different bodies: in part by the Royal Society Wolfson Award RSWF/R1/180004 and by the Ministry of Education and Science of the Republic of Bulgaria with grant no {DO1-239/10.12.2024} and the Simons Foundation with grant no {SFI-MPS-T-Institutes-00007697}.